Aaron-Flynn/Just-Flow-Yoga/README.md

 # Debug
-Added media query for images on gallery page for acreens sizes 576px and up.
+Added media query for images on gallery page for screens sizes 576px and up.

 Added a class named container which solved issues for pages to be mobile responsive.On the gallery page the images were not stacking correctly.